Skip to main content

 With TP = 2, the performance of speculative decoding improved, showing clear throughput gains over baseline.
 However, a higher speculative token count (γ = 5) saw larger latency spikes under heavy concurrency (40+ requests).

-Overall, the results show that speculative decoding reduced ITL across different workloads.
+Overall, the results show that speculative decoding reduced TPOT across different workloads.
 Adding parallelism (TP = 2) improves throughput, but you need to tune γ to avoid latency spikes at high load.

 note